 During my experience at Lunar Base, I learned how to build a better lander.
 I was provided a set of supplies to handcraft a moon lander that (hopefully!) would withstand a two-story drop without harming the astronauts (aka marshmallows).
 Only one astronaut survived, so in retrospect, my lander should have been designed with better shock absorbers, a lesson in engineering!

-Following the exercise, a STEM educator took me on a tour of the Hall of Space Museum and explained the historical significance of the Space Race.
-The experience during Lunar Base is one that I think all kids would enjoy in this age group.
+Following the exercise, a STEM educator took me on a Hall of Space Museum tour and explained the Space Race’s historical significance.
+The experience during Lunar Base is one that all kids would enjoy in this age group.
 Learn more and register here.

 MERITS OF SPACE III (Entering 8-10 Grade, 6 Days, 5 Overnights)

 During this camp, scouts work to complete a mission to observe the Moon from lunar orbit.
 They launch high-powered rockets, pilot drones, program robots using code, and produce a press conference to report their findings from the mission.
-Campers can expect to work to overcome obstacles while working with technology as well as use their communications skills.
+Campers can expect to work to overcome obstacles while working with technology and use their communication skills.

-I tried my hand at flying a drone for the first time while experiencing the benefits of Merits of Space III.
+I tried flying a drone for the first time while experiencing the benefits of Merits of Space III.
 Not only did I have to use hand-eye coordination to master flight, but it taught me to listen to others for instructions while navigating a drone obstacle course.
-I felt a sense of accomplishment when I was able to skillfully fly the drone through hoops without crashing it.
+I felt a sense of accomplishment when I could skillfully fly the drone through hoops without crashing it.
 Mission accomplished!

 Later, I competed against a Cosmosphere employee in a Battlebots challenge!
 Using programmed robots made of Legos, we watched as one robot eventually pushed the other one outside of a boundary line.
-Although my robot’s design couldn’t withstand the strength of my competitor’s, it was extremely fun and it reinforced a lesson about how to create a design that can tolerate challenges.
+Although my robot’s design couldn’t withstand the strength of my competitor, it was entertaining and reinforced a lesson about creating a design that can tolerate challenges.

 Consider registering your child in the Merits of Space III space camp, an opportunity they’ll never forget.
 Learn more and register here.